Yonaba/Moses/doc/tutorial.md

 ### pluck (t, property)

-Fetches all values indxed with specific key in a table of objects.
+Fetches all values indexed with specific key in a table of objects.

 ```lua
 local peoples = {